SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 Follow these instructions to set up and submit a UCloud job for the course.
 For more general instructions on how to submit a job, consult the [UCloud docs](https://docs.cloud.sdu.dk/guide/submitting.html).

-### Select a Machine Type

-From the job submission [page](https://cloud.sdu.dk/app/jobs/create?app=nlp-demo-course__147222U005), choose machines with only vCPU resources, such as `u1-standard-4` and `uc1-gc1-4` as they provide the minimum required resources for the course materials.

-You can select the machine type from the dropdown menu when configuring your UCloud job.

 ### Select Course Module